manifoldco/torus-cli/internal/qa.md

         policy
 - [ ]   A policy can be attached to multiple teams via `torus policies attach`
 - [ ]   A policy can be detached and reattached to a team
+- [ ]   A policy can be given a name and a description

 ### Worklog/Keyring Versioning